anaptecs/jeaf-generator/README.md

 ## How do I get set up? ##

-* To run JEAF Generator please create a clone of this repository on your local machine.
+* Create a clone of this repository on your local machine.
 * You will find a top level Maven project and lot's of sub projects.
 Each of them shows the specific output for one topic as it will be created by JEAF Generator
-* Build the project simply execute Maven on the top level project `maven clean install`
+* To build the project simply execute Maven on the top level project `maven clean install`